sikandarsafdar/sikandarsafdar/README.md

 ### Hi there 👋

-**sikandarsafdar/sikandarsafdar*I am a student of Superior college Multan.I am the student of 1st year (Ics).
+I am a student of Superior college Multan.I am the student of 1st year (Ics).

 Here are some ideas to get you started: